nikhilmopidevi/nikhilmopidevi.github.io/_posts/2017-10-22-HTTPS for WebSockets App on AWS.markdown

 ## Enabling HTTPS

 To use **HTTPS/SSL** with Elastic Beanstalk, we need to assign a certificate to the environment's load balancer.
-We will terminate **SSL** connections at our load balancer, and backend connections between the load balancer and EC 2 instances will use **TCP**.
+We will terminate **SSL** connections at our load balancer, and backend connections between the load balancer and EC2 instances will use **TCP**.
 This approach takes the least work, and this is what I'm currently using for my application.
 If you are looking for something else, check out [this][Configuring HTTPS].

 If you haven't already, get a free SSL certificate for your domain name from [AWS Certificate Manager (ACM)].

-Then open your [Amazon EC 2 Console], and in the sidebar, click on **Load Balancers** under Load Balancing section.
+Then open your [Amazon EC2 Console], and in the sidebar, click on **Load Balancers** under Load Balancing section.
 Then select your load balancer, and in the bottom pane select the **Listeners** tab.

 Now click on on **Edit**, and add a new listener with the following values:
 **Load Balancer Protocol:** SSL (Secure TCP) and **Load Balancer Port:** 443